Mysterious Girlfriend X: Manga

 Mysterious Girlfriend X is written and illustrated by Riichi Ueshiba.
 A one-shot chapter was first published in Kodansha's seinen manga magazine Monthly Afternoon in 2004.
 It was then serialized in the same magazine from March 25, 2006, to September 25, 2014.
-Kodansha collected its chapters in twelve tankōbon volumes, released from August 23, 2006 to November 21, 2014.
+Kodansha collected its 95 chapters in twelve Japanese tankōbon volumes, released from August 23, 2006 to November 21, 2014.

-The manga is available in English as part of a read-only/download-only subscription from Crunchyroll and Kodansha.
-Vertical licensed the series for release in North America, and released the manga in six omnibus volumes from spring 2016 to summer 2017.
+The manga is available in English as part of a read-only/download-only subscription from Azuki and Kodansha.
+Vertical licensed the series for release in North America, and released the manga in six omnibus volumes from March 15, 2016, to June 13, 2017.